SMI/dicompixelanon/doc/dcmaudit.md

 endpoint URL, access key, secret key and bucket name, then click Save.
 The credentials will be saved using the bucket name.
 To edit credentials select the bucket name from the menu, edit the values, and click Save.
-To delete a set of credentials delete all the values except the bucket name and click Save.
+To delete a set of credentials use the Delete button; this does not delete the actual bucket.

 ![dcmaudit S3 credentials](/resources/images/dcmaudit_s3creds.png)